 • Indoor group fitness instead of outdoor runs

-• Short walks in the River Valley when conditions allow
+• Short walks in the River Valley or some of the amazing naighbourhoods like Ritchie or Oliver when conditions allow

 • Strength training, yoga, or spin classes that keep you moving without braving the elements